Skip over main navigation

 How should the local authority help?

-Local authorities have legal duties to identify and assess the special educational needs of children and young people for whom they are responsible
+Read our information about the legal duty local authorities have to identify and assess the special educational needs of children and young people they are responsible for

 • How should your nursery, school or college help?